Abdullah-Imrann/DIY-Laser-Tag-With-ESP8266/README.md

 - Designed with cheap, easily available components

 System Overview
 - Pressing the trigger fires an IR signal from the gun
 - The same ESP8266 listens for incoming IR hits via the vest receiver
 - Game events are processed locally
 - Data is sent over Wi-Fi to a web app for live score updates

+The Website
+- Has different game modes (Survival Mode, Race Against The Clock, etc.)
+- Tracks each users score in realtime
+- Plays sound effects and important announcements through the speaker (ex.
+[Player 1's name] was just shot, or [Player 2's name] has only 2 lives left)

 This single-ESP approach reduces:
 - Wiring complexity